Reverse Yankee Bond

 What to Watch

-• ECB deposit rate trajectory versus Fed Funds Rate — divergence widens the basis
+- ECB deposit rate trajectory versus Fed Funds Rate, widening policy divergence structurally pressures the basis more negative; converging cycles compress it

 Frequently Asked Questions